cumason123/transit-equity/README.md

 10. ShapeSTLength - Length of the bus route geomtry line.

 ## rta_bus_stop_income_ma.csv
 Contains all RTA bus stops with the census tract that it is part of and the correspoding census tract median household income.
-Original data source for bus stops can be found [here](https://hub.arcgis.com/datasets/MassDOT::rta-bus-stops) and census income data [here](https://api.census.gov/data/2018/acs/acs5?get=B19013_001E&for=tract:*&in=state:25).
+Original data source for bus stops can be found [here](https://hub.arcgis.com/datasets/MassDOT::rta-bus-stops), census income data [here](https://api.census.gov/data/2018/acs/acs5?get=B19013_001E&for=tract:*&in=state:25), and census population data [here](https://api.census.gov/data/2018/acs/acs5?get=B00001_001E&for=tract:*&in=state:25).
 1. geometry - Geometry point (containing the latitude and longitude) of the bus stop.
 2. OBJECTID - Id of the bus stop as an object from the datasource.
 3. stop_id - Id of each bus stop.